Lesson 3 – Circuits 1: Intro to Electrical and Computer Engineering (ECE)#

 Mathematically, we can express this definition for voltage as

-In other words, voltage is the amount of work required (\(dw\)) per unit of charge (\(dq\)) to move a charge from one point to another.
+Voltage is the amount of work (\(dw\)) per unit of charge (\(dq\)) to move a charge from one point to another.

 So what does this mean?